City Survivability Rankings for Thrift Store

 Summary

 According to StreetSpring's 2026 nationwide analysis, Dallas ranks as the #1 city for opening a Thrift Store in the United States, with an average 73% chance of surviving more than 2 years.
 Following close behind are San Antonio with 73%, and Portland with 72%.
-The 24-city analysis shows Thrift Stores performing at a 68.4% national average, with strong geographic concentration of top scores in a handful of metros.
-Our data shows that strong individual locations exist in every city we analyze, regardless of the city's overall ranking.
-The best way to use these rankings is as a starting point — layer in your own market research and local knowledge before committing.
+Our 24-city dataset shows Thrift Stores achieving 68.4% average survivability nationally — Dallas pulling notably ahead of the pack.
+Even cities with modest average scores can harbor exceptional individual locations — always check the address-level data.
+Use this data to narrow your shortlist, then visit each top city in person to assess foot traffic and competitive density.

 Survivability ranges reflect best and worst storefront conditions within each city.
 See our full methodology →